i05nagai/memorandum/language/english_speaking.md

 * swat
     * to hit sth hard by suddenly swinging your hand or an object
     * I swatted the fly with a rolled-up newspaper.
+* variety
+    * a variety of sth
+        * a lot of things of the same type that are different from each other in some way
+        * the girls comes from a variety of different backgrounds
+    * the differences within a groups, set of actions etc. that make it interesting
+    * give/add/bring variety to sth
+        * make sth more interesting
+        * Occasionally working from home adds variety to a job
+    * a type of thing
+        * the lake has more than 20 varities of fish
+    * a particular type of person or thing – often used humorously
+        * of the ... variety
+            * Lon has no patience with anything of the child variety
+    * a wide/great/large variety
+    * a huge/enormous variety
+    * an infinite/endless variety
+    * a rich variety
+    * a bewildering variety
+    * an amagaing variety
+* various
+    * if there are varous things, there are several different types of things
+    * the jacket is avalable in various colors
+* bewildering
+* perchance
+    * by chance, perhaps, possibly
+    * Do you know her, perchance?
+* bankrupt
+    * to cause sb to become bankrupt
+    * a person who is officially bankrupt
+        * he was declared a bankrupt in 2007
+    * discharged bankrupt
+    * unable to pay what you owe, and having control of your financial control given, by a count of law, to a person who sells your property to pay your debt
+    * be/go bankrupt
+    * declare sb bankrupt
+* money
+    * moeny in sth
+* astroucious
+    * of very bad quality
+        * His Russian was atrocious, but he communicated.
+        * an atrocious film/piece of acting
+    * an action that is astroucious extremly rude
+        * an astroucious crime
+    * cruel
+        * violent and shocking
+* forlorn
+    * looking or feeling alone and sad because you need help but do not expect to get it
+    * As I left little Bobby on his first day of school, he gave me such a forlorn look.
+* dear
+    * dear me
+        * An expression of surprise, dismay, or indulgent disapproval.
+* Doncaster is a large market town in South Yorkshire, England
+* bungee
+    * bungee rope

 ## Japan